Canfield-Research-Group/Spigot/0.8/plugins/Denizen/scripts/tips.md

 mode (which is NOT the default but may be active on servers).
     - Since Denizen is text only lists/maps are shown just fine, if hard to read.
 Tip: Copy and paste into most AI systems that are Denizen trained to review the data.
+    - Consider adding a `-stop` to exit the script early, especially in loops, to avoid too much noise
+    - If event is rare wrap in an '- if <...>:` condition to reduce noise.
+But remember to remove this code as it will impact performance even if just marginally.
     - When done just comment those lines out or ideally remove them

 ## Sending Maps/Lists to tasks and procedures